big-unibo/llm4dfm-develop/README.md

 - `preprocess.py -- contains the preprocessing phase`
 - `utils.py    -- contains general utils`
 - `csv_graph.py    -- contains the process which generates graphs`
-- `visualisation.py -- contains the process of visualization of the output`
-- `visualisation_utils.py    -- contains utils used in visualisation`
 - `graph_utils.py    -- contains utils used to work with graph, such as metrics calculation`
 - `.env        -- contains information about program's paths`